 4. Increased Memory and Hard Drive Offering

 As the needs of test, measurement, and control applications evolve, NI continues to expand the accessories portfolio of the PXI embedded controller to ensure optimal performance.
-For memory-intensive applications, NI offers the PXI embedded controller with memory upgrade options up to 16 GB.
+For memory-intensive applications, NI offers the PXIe-8880 embedded controller with memory upgrade options up to 24 GB RAM.
 In order to align with the memory upgrade options, Windows 7 64-bit is available on the highest performance controllers to ensure your applications can fully access all available system RAM.

 Not only can you choose from memory upgrade options, but National Instruments also provides a variety of hard drive upgrade options.
 These options range from high-capacity standard hard disk drives (HDD) to solid-state drives (SSD).
 When storing instrumentation data from your application, it is convenient to store to the onboard HDD on the embedded controller.
 To ensure enough space for all desired data, National Instruments offers an option to upgrade your standard HDD to a larger capacity HDD, for example 500 GB HDD, to maximize storage space.